yetkind/TypeScript-Cheat-Sheet/README.md

 ## Introduction

 TypeScript is a typed superset of JavaScript that compiles to plain JavaScript.
 It provides static typing, interfaces, and other features to improve the development experience and catch potential bugs during compile time.
+This cheat sheet assumes you already know JavaScript

 ---